ThatGuyCalledJesse/ihavenofriends/README.md

 # ihavenofriends
 Need someone to talk to?
-This program is always here for you
+This program is always here for you.

+Looking at you, Ewoud.